-It is the most common genetic disorder (as declared by the Centers for Disease Control in Atlanta, GA) yet many physicians, having been led to believe that it is so rare, are not on the alert for signs of the disease…because they simply do not expect to find them.
-THIS CAN CAUSE IRREVERSIBLE ORGAN DAMAGE.
+The Centers for Disease Control in Atlanta, Georgia has declared HH the most common genetic disorder; yet many physicians, having been led to believe that it is so rare, are not on the alert for signs of the disease … because they simply do not expect to find them.
+Undiagnosed and untreated HH CAN CAUSE IRREVERSIBLE ORGAN DAMAGE.

 This genetic disorder of iron metabolism will cause irreversible organ damage if not detected in time.
 It is however treatable and need not be fatal if diagnosed early enough.

 Iron is vital for life, but in large doses it can be fatal.
 It is absorbed by the gut and transported by the protein Transferrin.
 In order for Transferring to work properly and bind iron, it must not become too saturated by iron.
 Saturation should remain between 25-35%.